richie0866/rbxm-suite/README.md

 Since this module is written in TypeScript, it depends on some roblox-ts packages and modules.

 The project's minified Luau output is ~40kb.
-As a result, it is larger than a stand-alone Luau implementation.
+As a result, it is larger than a standard Luau implementation.